lothar243/its280/W08Ch15-CommandLineInterface.md

 You can use the %<Variable>% notation to tell Windows to use these variables

-* If you ever see %TEMP%, this may be replaced with C:\Users\Jeff\AppData\Local\Temp - this is defined by an environment variable
+- If you ever see %TEMP%, this may be replaced with C:\Users\Jeff\AppData\Local\Temp - this is defined by an environment variable
+- Navigate to %appdata% in Windows Explorer
-* cd %APPDATA%
+- cd %APPDATA% # in cmd.exe
+- cd $env:appdata # in powershell

 To view/edit